LeePedersen/beep-boop/README.md

 _Input:_
 _Output: I'm sorry Dave, I can't do that_

-_For input that isn't an integer, program returns their name but with the first vowel repeated the same number of times as the length of the string entered and a reminder that they need to enter an integer_
+_For input that isn't an integer, program returns their name_
 _Input: james, cats_
+_Output: james_

+_For input that is not an integer, program returns their name but with the first vowel repeated_
+_Input: james, cats_
+_Output: jaames_

+_For input that is not an integer, program returns their name but with the first vowel repeated the same number of times as the length of the string entered and a reminder that they need to enter an integer_
+_Input: james, cats_
 _Output: jaaaaames that's not an integer_

+_For input that is not an integer where the name has no vowels, program simply returns the name and a reminder that they need to enter an integer_
+_Input: CJ, cats_
+_Output: CJ that's not an integer_

 ## Support and Contact Details